 Social System Mapping is about systemic transformation.
 It’s about supporting strong networks of change-agents who are justice-informed and complexity-wise.

 A success story about Sense Making with the RE-AMP Network’s Social System Map

-Part 6 of an Interview with Aldo de Moor Reflecting On Our Discussions It’s been over two years since my original interview with Aldo.
+Part 6 of a 6 part series from an Interview with Aldo de Moor Prior part Reflecting On Our Discussions It’s been over two years since my original interview with Aldo.
 That one interview was so rich, it generated six blog posts and an abiding friendship.
-We’ve met online semi-monthly ever since that first great conversation, to talk about our projects, challenges,…
+We’ve met online semi-monthly ever since that first great…

 Most of us think about ‘Relationship’ too personally, too one-dimensionally, and too cautiously to support transformation.

 Eugene Cooke is an Agroecologist and urban farmer with experience from California to Kenya.
 He’s the founder of Grow Where You Are, is currently located in Atlanta and is focused on food sovereignty.
 He’s also a member of a relatively large network funded and convened by one of our mapping clients.
 Meaning – he’s in…

 It Needs to Be a True Collaboration Social System Mapping is an art more than a science.
 It’s an art that entails a process that starts with understanding the purpose or aims of a collaborative/action/intentional network, learning what kinds of other- and systemic- awareness would amplify the network’s ability to learn and act together, translating…

 How a Social System Map Expands Consciousness and Increases Choice.

 Exploring network consciousness with Glenda Eoyang of the Human Systems Dynamics Institute

 “. . . a network map captures and represents those three fundamental characteristics (or CDE) that we think define the nature of all self-organizing systems.
 CDE means Container, Differences and Exchanges.” ~ Glenda Eoyang